cryptomator/docs/source/desktop/setup.rst

 =====

 The Desktop version of Cryptomator is currently available for Windows, macOS, and Linux.
-Download and installation process varies depending on your operating system, follow the instructions for your operating system.
+Download and installation process varies depending on your operating system.
+Follow the instructions for your operating system.
 Ensure that your computer's specifications meet the system requirements required to run Cryptomator smoothly.

 .. note::